marcoferrer/kroto-plus/README.md

 ```

 ### Coroutine Support
-In addition to request message arguments as builder lambda rpc overloads, this module can also generate suspending overloads for rpc calls.
+In addition to request message arguments as builder lambda rpc overloads, suspending overloads for rpc calls can also be generated.
 This allows blocking style rpc calls without the use of the blocking stub, preventing any negative impact on coroutine performance.
 * This is accomplished by defining extension functions for async service stubs and combining a response observer with a coroutine builder.
 * This option requires the artifact ```kroto-plus-coroutines``` as a dependency.
 This artifact is small and only consists of the bridging support for response observer to coroutine.